Insurance Program

 When does club/dancer insurance coverage begin?

-Insurance coverage for a club and its members begins when their enrollment form and payment is received by USDA National Insurance Coordinator.
+Insurance coverage for a club and its members begins when their enrollment form and payment is received by USDA National Insurance

 What are the effective dates of our insurance policy?